-a.
-Buildings brought forward to the street should be a minimum of two storeys in height and contain administrative/office and retail functions associated with manufacturing, warehousing and industrial uses:
+- Buildings brought forward to the street should be a minimum of two storeys in height and contain administrative/office and retail functions associated with manufacturing, warehousing and industrial uses; - b.
+Façades visible to the street should have upgraded elevations and active frontages with sufficient window fenestration and door entrances to animate the street edge.
+Buildings should also be designed with prominent roof forms, elaborated parapets, upper level window bands, architectural projections, canopies or

-Buildings in Southdown should engage street frontages with upgraded elevations and materials to encourage visual interest and direct connections to the public sidewalk.
+Figure 20: Buildings in Southdown should engage street frontages with upgraded elevations and materials to encourage visual interest and direct connections to the public sidewalk.

-Buildings brought forward to the street should be a minimum of two storeys in height and contain administrative office or retail functions associated with manufacturing, warehousing and industrial uses, as illustrated above.
+Figure 21: Buildings brought forward to the street should be a minimum of two storeys in height and contain administrative office or retail functions associated with manufacturing, warehousing and industrial uses, as illustrated above.

-Provide architectural screening around roof-mounted mechanical equipment to minimize the visual impact from the street.
+Figure 22: Provide architectural screening around roof-mounted mechanical equipment to minimize the visual impact from the street.